ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 created, the plugin pings Google and Bing so they can re-crawl it.
 You can also edit your robots file from **SEO → Robots.txt**.

+Enable **Clean Slugs** from **SEO → General** to strip stopwords from new permalinks.
+Enter the words to remove in the accompanying field.

 == AI SEO ==
 While editing a post or taxonomy term, open the **AI SEO** tab in the SEO meta box.
 Click **AI Research** and you'll first be asked whether to use any existing